getcarina/getcarina.com/_best-practices/container-technologies-docker.md

 much lighter they can be instantiated much more quickly than non-containerized virtual machines.

-Unfortunately, the one key functionality that the hypervisor hosting virtual machines provides today that a container does not provide is that you can co-locate different operating systems or kernels on the same platform.
+The one key functionality that the hypervisor hosting virtual machines provides today that a container does not provide is that you can co-locate different operating systems or kernels on the same platform.
 Therefore, if you have decided to run instances of Windows alongside instances of Debian, Ubuntu, or Red Hat, then containers aren’t applicable to your use case.
-This is due to the fact that hypervisors abstract an entire machine whereas containers only abstract the physical host’s operating system kernel.
-Nevertheless, as of October 2014 Microsoft and Docker announced a partnership to invest in enabling the Windows Server container in the Docker engine, in addition to other Docker support in the suite of Microsoft products at a future date [(3)](#resources).
+This is because hypervisors abstract an entire machine whereas containers only abstract the physical host’s operating system kernel.
+Nevertheless, as of October 2014, Microsoft and Docker announced a partnership to invest in enabling the Windows Server container in the Docker engine, in addition to other Docker support in the suite of Microsoft products at a future date [(3)](#resources).